 Detailed data on the characteristics of buildings is not available for Miami Valley.
-The National Renewable Energy Laboratory's ResStock (Reyna et al., 2022) and ComStock (Parker et al., 2023) databases provide performance characteristics for buildings in Ohio, which are used as representatives for Miami Valley.
+The National Renewable Energy Laboratory's ResStock (NREL) (Reyna et al., 2022) and ComStock (Parker et al., 2023) databases provide performance characteristics for buildings in Ohio, which are used as representatives for Miami Valley.

 Of the 5 million homes in Ohio, NREL indicates that 50% are uninsulated and 84% have R-11 or less in the walls.
-Just under 70% of homes are single family and of these 60% are uninsulated (Figure 12).
+Just under 70% of homes are single family and of these 60% are uninsulated (Figure 13).
+This is consistent with the number of buildings built pre-1960, when building energy codes did not exist.
+In Ohio, more than 62% of the state census tracks present more than 60% of housing build before 1960s (Council on Environmental Quality, 2022).

-Figure 12.
+Figure 13.
 Dwelling stock by level of wall insulation, 2023.
 Source: (Brossman et al., 2023).